Kholoudelbatal/printf/README.md

 printnum.c
 putchar.c
 main.h
-test :we had tested some different codes each time
+test :we had tested some different codes each time to compile with each other codes